-Figure 23.
+Figure 25.
 Outside Air Adaptor installation.

-7.3 Mobile Home Floor Bracket Kit 157321
+7.4 Mobile Home Floor Bracket Kit 157321

+Contents: Floor Brackets , (2)

-Contents: Floor Brackets, 2 Fasteners Required: 3/8" dia. lag screws, 2
+Fastener Required: 3/8" dia. lag screw

-- 1. Determine the final location of the stove and use the levelling bolts to plumb and level the stove. - 2.
-Mount the floor brackets over levelling screws at rear and front locations at opposite corners and secure each to the floor using a 3/8" dia. length lag screw of appropriate length (not supplied).
+- 1. Determine the final location of the stove and use the leveller screws to plumb and level the stove. - 2.
+Mount the floor brackets over the leveller screws at rear and front locations at opposite corners and secure each to the floor using a 3/8" dia. lag screw of appropriate length, (not supplied).

-Figure 24.
+Figure 27.
 Floor Bracket Detail